typebytes/angular-checklist/content/rxjs/avoid-nested-subscriptions.md

 # Problem

 Sometimes we need to aggregate values from mulitple observables or deal with nested observables to perform an action.
-In this case, we want to avoid subscribing to an observable in the subscribe block of another observable.
+In that case, you could  subscribe to an observable in the subscribe block of another observable.
+This makes handling subscriptions way more difficult and feels like callback hell all over again.

 # Solution